SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 #### $R_Y-C_Z$ Ansätz

-A hardware-efficient ansätze composed of layers alternating single-qubit rotations and entangling gates.
+A hardware-efficient ansätz composed of layers alternating single-qubit rotations and entangling gates.

 - Uses $R_Y$ rotations followed by a chain of $C_Z$ gates
 - Tunable number of layers (depth)